Advertiser Disclosure

 The stock is known on the TSX for its high share price, but Leonard has never discussed a stock split.

 This company acquires smaller tech companies and operates them in what is like a venture capital model.
-Officially, it is a holding company that has six different divisions that operate hundreds of different subsidiaries for both the private and public sectors.
+Officially, it is a holding company with six divisions that operate hundreds of subsidiaries for both the private and public sectors.

 What Are the Best Dividend-Paying Canadian Stocks?